 The site was 2.5 miles east of Dundee.
 Due to the distance passenger coaches ran to the city.

-The station was closed on extension of the line west to a new terminus Roodyards.
+The station was closed in 1839 on extension of the line west to a new terminus Roodyards.

 Much later Stannergate was to open to the west of the former terminus.
 The Broughty Ferry Road was lifted onto a bridge over the line.